Table of Contents

 - More Information About Potential Credit Impact.
-I wish I had done a better job or a more lengthy job of explaining the potential impact of the DMP program.
+I wish I had done a better job or a more lengthy job explaining the potential impact of the DMP program.

 Myvesta.org will serve as a good credit reference if you maintain a good payment record while on One-Pay.
 Many clients successfully purchase homes and cars while on One-Pay.
 We can even help you get a mortgage if you have a good payment history with us.

-While all of that was certainly true I should have stated the possible impact at the same time and prominence that I explained the possible benefits.
+While all of that was certainly true, I should have stated the possible impact at the same time and prominence that I explained the possible benefits.
 That was wrong of me to do.

-While we had many success stories we also ran into impossible roadblocks with creditors where just one creditor would not participate and it blew the whole plan apart.
+While we had many success stories, we also ran into impossible roadblocks with creditors where just one creditor would not participate, and it blew the whole plan apart.
 Does that sound familiar debt settlement friends?
-So no matter how brilliant the team or plan was all it took was a capricious Capital One, or some other creditor, moment to result in disappointment.
+So no matter how brilliant the team or plan was, all it took was a capricious Capital One, or some other creditor, moment to result in disappointment.

-The lesson learned is that the only way to achieve a almost guaranteed long-term plan to get out of debt is generally to use bankruptcy or credit counseling, which is a defined process with known results, or to take all the creditor offers at the moment and develop a plan to meet those offers by altering life to do that.
+The lesson learned is that the only way to achieve an almost guaranteed long-term plan to get out of debt is generally to use bankruptcy or credit counseling, which is a defined process with known results, or to take all the creditor offers at the moment and develop a plan to meet those offers by altering life to do that.

 A Look at What I Think I Did Well

-In glancing back ten years I was happy with some of the things I did do.
+In glancing back ten years, I was happy with some of the things I did do.

 We also gave people multiple ways to apply for the program to make it easy for them.
 They could do it online, by mail, or by fax.
 We made it easy so they could easily get our help when they were ready for it.

 - Express Service.
 I still think the express processing we offered for a fee was a good thing for consumers.
-This allowed people, who were anxious or had time sensitive issues to move to the front of the line and have their account setup within hours.
-When express applications arrived they were immediately carried to staff setting up accounts and processed immediately.
+This allowed people who were anxious or had time-sensitive issues to move to the front of the line and have their account setup within hours.
+When express applications arrived, they were immediately carried to staff setting up accounts and processed immediately.

-If people were behind on their bills we offered a DMP, more intensive creditor intervention programs, expert consultations, and free online anonymous chat capabilities.
+If people were behind on their bills, we offered a DMP, more intensive creditor intervention programs, expert consultations, and free online anonymous chat capabilities.

-For people that were current on their bills but wanted to do better we offered the Debt Eliminator service to show them how, comprehensive financial tracking through our Ultimate Spending Plan budget tracking books, online bill payment capabilities, and Financial Recovery Counseling for those that had spending issues they wanted to overcome.
+For people that were current on their bills but wanted to do better, we offered the Debt Eliminator service to show them how, comprehensive financial tracking through our Ultimate Spending Plan budget tracking books, online bill payment capabilities, and Financial Recovery Counseling for those that had spending issues they wanted to overcome.

-There was no requirement for chat visitors to identify themselves and Tina would provide free advice and answers to their debt questions.
+There was no requirement for chat visitors to identify themselves, and Tina would provide free advice and answers to their debt questions.

-I’ll stop there with the good stuff but looking back now I’m pleased that for the most part, in 2000, we got it a lot more right than wrong.
+I’ll stop there with the good stuff but looking back now; I’m pleased that for the most part, in 2000, we got it a lot more right than wrong.

 Lessons Learned Along The Way